 - 1 January : New Year’s Day Parade

-Hundreds of thousands of spectators will line the streets of London to watch 10,000 performers from around the world.
+Hundreds of thousands of spectators are expected to gather to watch 10,000 performers from around the world.
 Starts from Piccadilly’s Berkeley Street at 12pm, ending at Parliament Square at 3.30pm.
 Free.
 Nearest station: Piccadilly Circus, Westminster or Charing Cross.
 For more information, visit the Parade website.

-- Now until 5 January : Alice In Winterland
+- Now until 5 January : Winter Wonderland

 - Now until 5 January : Christmas at Kew

-A one mile glittering trail which weaves its way through Kew Gardens with stunning sights lit up upon the way.
-There will also be Santa at the North Pole Village, a Tunnel of Light, vintage rides, festive food and drinks.
-5-10pm.
-Tickets (advance): Adults £19.50, Children £12, Under 4 free.
+A one-mile glittering trail which weaves its way through Kew Gardens with stunning sights lit up upon the way.
+There will also be Santa at the North Pole Village, a Tunnel of Light, the singing Holly Bushes, a light dance show, vintage rides, festive food and drinks.
+5pm-10pm.
+Tickets (advance): Adults from £18, Children from £11, Under 4 free.
 Kew Gardens (Royal Botanic Gardens), Kew, Richmond, TW9 3AB.
 Nearest station: Kew Gardens.
 For more information, visit the Kew Gardens website.

 - Now until 5 January : Christmas In Leicester Square

 The West End’s famous square will feature a Christmas market, while a Spiegeltent will play host shows including Austentatious: An Improvised Jane Austen Novel, La Clique, the Showstoppers’ Christmas Show, Captain Flinn and the Pirate Dinosaurs: The Magic Cutlass and more.
 Free entry to Leicester Square, but tickets required for the Spiegeltent.
 Leicester Square, WC2H.
 Nearest station: Piccadilly Circus or Leicester Square.
 For more information, visit the Christmas In Leicester Square website.